 The Similarities Between A CV and A Resume

-Our experts advise that it is very wrong for applicants to submit a CV that concentrates more on the responsibilities than their achievements.
+Our experts advice that it is very wrong for applicants to submit a resume that is more responsibility-tailored than achievements.

-Both curriculum vitae and résumés reflect an individual’s communication and writing proficiency.
+Both curriculum vitae and resume reflect an individual’s communication and writing proficiency.